stackblogger/awake-on-load/README.md

 Set `convertSrcToDataSrc: false` when:

-- You want to inject the lazy loading script but keep existing `src` attributes unchanged
+- You want to inject the lazy loading script without changing the `src` attributes
-- You're manually managing `data-src` attributes in your HTML
+- You're manually handling the `data-src` attributes in HTML
-- You only want the lazy loading functionality without attribute conversion
+- You want the lazy load functionality without attribute conversion

 ```javascript
 new TriggyPlugin({